VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_multi_pulse/README.md

 # Examples for Operating a SpikeSafe PRF or SMU in Multi Pulse mode

 ## **Purpose**
 Demonstrate how to use a SpikeSafe PRF or SMU to deliver a high precision current pulse train with a specified pulse count to an LED, Laser, or electrical component.
-This operation mode consists of a user-specified pulse settings to output a specified amount of pulses.
+This operation mode consists of a user-specified pulse count to output a specified amount of pulses.
 A trigger command or signal is used to start current output.

 ## **Run Multi Pulse Mode**